Mark 16.1-9.

 Since the women were expecting no such messenger, nor any such message, they lost their heads.
 As anyone would.
 So you can totally see why none of the gospels have the details straight.
 You can also see why the boys didn’t believe them at first: The women were too excited, too emotional, too irrational; they couldn’t tell you whether it was a man or angel, whether there were one or two, or what the sequence of events was.
 They were all over the place.

-From the sound of it in Mark, they didn’t even tell the boys at first: They were too afraid to say anything.
+From the sound of it in Mark, they didn’t even tell the boys at first; they were too afraid to say anything.
 We don’t know how long it took before they could pull themselves together and share the good news.
 Sometimes it takes us a good long time before we can share with others what God’s told us.
 We find it too hard to believe, or too good to believe.
 This was likely these women’s very first experience with divine messengers (apart from Jesus, of course), and they had to get up the nerve to share the message.
 But eventually they did… and in Luke, nobody believed them but Peter.
-(In Matthew and John, the students believed them—or if they doubted, it wasn’t for long, since Jesus visited ’em later that day.)
+(In Matthew and John, the students believed them—or if they doubted, it wasn’t for long, since Jesus visited ’em later that same day.)

 The takeaway from the resurrection stories is how details are way less important than the message.
 You wanna nitpick the details, you’re gonna miss the forest for the trees.
 “Jesus is alive, and you will see him” is the important thing.
 Not how many angels there were, nor what they wore.
 Fools care about such things—because they wanna use these details, not to add to their knowledge, but to pick things apart.
 Those who seek God only care what he has to say to us, and what he promises us.